Lesvos is not an easy destination to include in an island hopping itinerary.

 Apart from daily Chios and Piraeus services from Mitilene,

-there are usually two or three sailings a week to Kavala.
+there are usually one or two sailings a week to Kavala.

 currently operated by Hellenic Seaways.

 All these call at Limnos on the outward and return voyages, and continue south to Chios and Samos,

 before calling at several mid-Aegean islands and terminating at Piraeus.